 - developing effective relationships with local media and providing the media with factual information to assist their reporting of the project and any impacts

-- providing information sessions about the project and wind farms more generally, at convenient locations for community members, including presentations from key stakeholders, along with regular project newsletters and updates, and
+- providing information sessions about the project, as well as wind farms and/or solar farms more generally, at convenient locations for community members, including presentations from key stakeholders, along with regular project newsletters and updates

-- publishing the minutes, where applicable, of CCC (or equivalent) meetings and allowing observers to attend CCC meetings.
+- publishing the minutes, where applicable, of CCC (or equivalent) meetings and allowing observers to attend CCC meetings, and

-3.2.8.
-Local council(s) should proactively engage with the project and community, clearly communicating the council’s support for the project as well as its role in facilitating and promoting effective community consultation.
+3.2.8 Local council(s) should proactively engage with the project and community, clearly communicating the council’s support for the project as well as its role in facilitating and promoting effective community consultation.
 Council should participate in any CCC or equivalent.
-If there are multiple wind farm projects located in a Council’s jurisdiction, it would be advisable to appoint a Council liaison resource to coordinate relations and issue resolution between community and developers.
+If there are multiple large-scale infrastructure projects located in a council’s jurisdiction, it would be advisable to appoint a council liaison resource to coordinate relations and issue resolution between community and developers.

-3.2.10.
-Once a wind farm is in operation, the developer should continue to proactively provide information and updates about the wind farm and provide opportunities for the community to visit the wind farm site (such as an ‘open day’).
+3.2.10 Once a project is in operation, the developer should continue to proactively provide information and updates about the project and provide opportunities for the community to visit the project site (such as an ‘open day’).

-3.2.11.
-The developer should consider establishing and maintaining a community engagement fund and ensure there is appropriate community involvement in the governance and management of the fund.
+3.2.11 The developer should consider establishing and maintaining a community engagement fund and ensure there is appropriate community involvement in the governance and management of the fund.
 In some jurisdictions, such a fund is mandated.
 The fund should allow for appropriate opportunities for community originated submissions to obtain funding for project proposals.
-Prioritisation of funded projects that may be of benefit to those community members more directly affected by the presence of the wind farm should be encouraged.
-The ‘community’ should clearly include and benefit community members that live in proximity to the wind farm rather than only supporting projects related to a regional centre.
+Prioritisation of funded projects that may be of benefit to those community members more directly affected by the presence of the project should be encouraged.
+The community fund should clearly include and benefit community members that live in proximity to the wind or solar farm rather than only supporting projects related to a regional centre.
 Developers may wish to consider providing offers for community members to become shareholders in the project, which can provide a practical sense of ownership within the community.
 Developers may also decide to offer deals on electricity costs, gift cards or other benefits to the local residents within the immediate community.

-3.2.13.
-Industry bodies, such as the Clean Energy Council (CEC) and the Australian Wind Alliance (AWA), should continue to promote effective community consultation engagement and publically recognise those industry members achieving excellence in positive community engagement outcomes.
-Appropriate priority should be given to this topic when designing industry forum agendas.
+3.2.13 Industry bodies, such as the Clean Energy Council (CEC) and the Australian Wind Alliance (AWA), should continue to promote effective community engagement and publicly recognise those industry members achieving excellence in positive community engagement outcomes.
+Appropriate priority should continue to be given to this topic when designing industry forum agendas.

-3.2.14.
-State governments can continue to play a key role by prioritising the promotion of effective community engagement in wind energy projects.
-Examples include initiatives such as community engagement plans as a key selection criteria for eligibility to be awarded state government ‘feed-in tariff’ arrangements as well as utilising formal permit conditions to mandate preparation and endorsement of the plan.
+3.2.14 State governments can continue to play a key role by prioritising the promotion of effective community engagement in projects.
+Examples include initiatives such as community engagement plans as a key selection criteria for eligibility to be awarded state government ‘feed-in tariff’ programs as well as utilising formal permit conditions to mandate preparation and endorsement of the plan.

-3.2.15.
-Wind farm developers should ensure that all contractors and other project stakeholders are aware of their responsibility to engage well with the community and minimise community impacts.
-If there are multiple infrastructure development projects occurring in a region, wind farm developers should also be aware of potential cumulative impacts to a community and should liaise with local councils and other developers to proactively plan ahead so to avoid or minimise unnecessary impact on the community.
+3.2.15 Project developers should ensure that all contractors and other project stakeholders are aware of their responsibility to engage well with the community and minimise community impacts.
+If there are multiple infrastructure development projects occurring in a region, developers should also be aware of potential cumulative impacts to a community and should liaise with local councils and other developers to proactively plan ahead so to avoid or minimise unnecessary impact on the community.